rotationalio/rotational.io/content/en/blog/2023-05-09-age-of-postsql.md

 We're often made to feel that our org's data is a special kind of hot mess.
 That our problems could be solved by migrating to a data store that matches our platonic ideal of a relational (it's perfectly normalized) or NoSQL (it's perfected indexed) database.
 But if those ideals aren't serving your organization, it's time to let them go.

+Instead of doubling down on overgeneralized commercial cloud solutions, or internalizing our frustrations with whatever homemade hybrid we've inherited, we should look for tools that will actually help us solve our problem.

 If your organization is either on the verge or in the midst of a data layer upgrade, ask yourself two questions:

 - How hard will this tool be to hook up to our legacy stuff?
 Your legacy stuff probably powers a lot of important functions and reports, and it may be harder to get rid of than you think.
 It may also still have utility, like serving as a sink or source in your new architecture.
 - How much will it really cost me to keep the tool operational and how many dedicated engineers are going to have to maintain it?
 It might seem safer to buy from a big box cloud vendor, but no tools come entirely free of operational costs (cloud vendor APIs are always changing too!) and it may be costly to customize a brand name solution to your business case.

-You may find that incorporating a niche "wedge" solution is the better bet.

 Messiness is the norm for data, not the exception.
-Let's stop searching for the "one true database" and instead, lean into the glorious messiness.
-Pick tools that honor the reality of your data and help you get the job done.
-We are all PostSQL now!
+Let's stop searching for the "one true database" and instead pick tools that honor the reality of our data and help get the job done.
+Don't be afraid to get curious and lean into the PostSQL revolution!

 [^1]: [McKinsey, Technology Trends Outlook 2022 Cloud and edge computing](https://www.mckinsey.com/~/media/mckinsey/business%20functions/mckinsey%20digital/our%20insights/the%20top%20trends%20in%20tech%202022/McKinsey-Tech-Trends-Outlook-2022-Cloud-Edge.pdf)
 [^2]: [Accenture, Closing the Datavalue Gap](https://www.accenture.com/_acnmedia/pdf-108/accenture-closing-data-value-gap-fixed.pdf)